darvis-ai/stockey-ai/docs/model.md

-## Seq2Seq Model
+## Encoder

-the sequence to sequence model contains from 2 parts encoder and decoder
+the sequence to sequence2sequence model contains from 2 parts encoder and decoder at first we start with encoder :
+* LSTM layer with return state = True
+* Put Model input inside encoder and the output will be (encoder_output,state_h,state_c)
+* merge all states inside states array [ state_h,state_c ]

 ```python